 An MRT's ability to successfully divert inpatient admissions depends on service availability.
 MRT staff who are not actively responding to calls or providing follow-up services must not have other duties and responsibilities within the Network Service Provider.
-During "down time," they should be conducting outreach to community partners, key stakeholders, and the general public to educate the public on the availability of and how to access services.
+MRT staff should be conducting outreach to community partners, key stakeholders, and the general public to educate the public on the availability of and how to access service, during "down time,".
+This guidance should not be understood to prohibit MRT staff from being cross trained with, and utilized in, Central Receiving Facilities or other on-site emergency services, particularly during evening, overnight and early morning hours when the provision of outreach to community partners, key stakeholders, and the general public to educate the public on the availability of and how to access services, is impractical.